puppetlabs/aws_resource_reaper/lambdas/ec2/README.md

 Don't fear the Reaper is turned on after the stack instances are created; they will not reap anything unless the environment variable `LIVEMODE` is set to `TRUE`.
-It will only report what it would have done to Hipchat.
+It will only report what it would have done to Slack.

 When the time comes to activate the Reaper, update the parameter value `LIVEMODE` to "TRUE"(the regex is case-insensitive).